-The Minister is given powers to issue directions to regional authorities to review their draft for each planning guidelines.
+The Minister is given powers to issue directions to regional authorities to review their draft for each planning guideline.
 It is also to provide effective integration of transport and land use planning.
-The legislation deals with an EU requirement in relation to allocation of railway infrastructure capacity and levying of charges for the use of the same and safety certification.
+The legislation deals with an EU requirement in relation to the allocation of railway infrastructure capacity and the levying of charges for the use of the same and safety certification.

 The powers of local road authorities to provide bus priority measures and cycle facilities are clarified.
 A step-in power is provided to the Authority.
 Bus priority measures are exempted from regulations applicable to local Authority development under the Planning Acts.

 Bus priority measures are delivered under road traffic legislation as an executive function of the Council.
 There is an exception in respect of measures involving road widening.
 This section seeks to provide a quicker, efficient, and more efficient method of providing bus priority measures.